AbsharHassan/react-r3f-shader-hook/README.md

 ### Advantages

-- 🚀 More performant since it utilizes a quad with 3 vertices instead of 4
+- 🚀 More performant than the `EffectComposer` since it utilizes a quad with just 3 vertices instead of 4

 - 📦 Works out of the box.
 No need to import other components

 - 🎈 Lightweight.
 Perfect for projects where using `EffectComposer` may be overkill

-- 💡 More intuitive and simpler to use
+- 💡Intuitive and simple to use

-- ⚡ Although `EffectComposer` offers a variety of complex custom solutions, this provides a quick and dirty way to enahance your scene
+- ⚡ Faster.
+Although `EffectComposer` offers a variety of complex custom solutions, this provides a quick and dirty way to enahance your scene

 - 📐 Automatically handles resizing, offering an advantage over using Three.js out-of-the-box, where you would need to worry about handling responsiveness.